Partial Feedback Online Learning: Proof of an Improved Bound for Finite Hypothesis Spaces

 and along this path there are at least ${\rm PFL}_T(\tilde{\H})$ indices $t$ for which

-Moreover, every edge on $\T'$ satisfies $\hat y_t\neq f^{\rm vis}_t(\hat{\y}_{1:t})$. \end{lemma}
+Moreover, every edge on $\T'$ satisfies $ y_t\neq f^{\rm vis}_t({\y}_{1:t})$. \end{lemma}

-\begin{proof} Let $d:={\rm PFL}_T(\tilde{\H})$.
-By definition, there exists a \emph{full} depth-$T$ tree $\T$ that is $d$-shattered by $\tilde{\H}$.
+\begin{proof} Let $q:={\rm PFL}_T(\tilde{\H})$.
+By definition, there exists a \emph{full} depth-$T$ tree $\T$ that is $q$-shattered by $\tilde{\H}$.
 We construct $\T'$ from $\T$ by repeatedly applying the following pruning operation.

-\emph{Pruning operation.} Fix any internal node corresponding to a prefix $\y_{1:t-1}$.
+\emph{Pruning operation.} Fix any internal node $\T(\y_{1:t-1})$ corresponding to a prefix $\y_{1:t-1}$.
 If there exists a child edge labeled by some $y_t$ such that

-then delete this child node $\T(\y_{1:t})$ and its incident edge, and attach (i.e., splice) the entire subtree rooted at $\T(\y_{1:t})$ directly to the parent node $\T(\y_{1:t-1})$.
+then delete the whole subtree starting from the root node $\T(\y_{1:t-1})$, and splice the entire subtree rooted at $\T(\y_{1:t})$ into the edge incident to $\T(\y_{1:t-1})$ (i.e., the edge connecting $\T(\y_{1:t-1})$ to its parent), thereby bypassing $\T(\y_{1:t-1})$.
+The output of each updated annotation functions $f^{\rm vis}_k$ at every prefix path in this spliced subtree is set to be the one of $f^{\rm vis}_{k+1}$ at the original prefix.
+Whenever given a node that has multiple child edges satisfying Equation~\eqref{eq:contractible}, we conduct the above operation on arbitrary one to break tie.
 Repeat this operation until no such edge remains anywhere in the tree; denote the resulting (possibly unfull) tree by $\T'$.

 We now verify that $\T'$ satisfies the required properties.